Skip to main content

 Who It Affects

-• Public K-12 students in Alabama, who would receive reading instruction focused on structured literacy and would no longer use the three-cueing system or visual memory for word recognition.
+• Public K-12 students in Alabama will receive reading instruction that uses structured literacy and not three-cueing or visual-memorized-based methods.

 Key Provisions

-• Prohibits the three-cueing system and visual memory as the basis for teaching word recognition in reading instruction.
+• Prohibits the three-cueing system and visual memory as bases for teaching word reading.

 Subjects